01-edu/public/subjects/localhost/README.md

 - Your server should manage at least [`GET`, `POST`, `DELETE`] methods.
 - Your server should handle cookies and sessions.
 - You should create default error pages for at least the following error codes [400,403,404,405,413,500].
-- Your server should call `select` function (or equivalent function) one time only.
+- Your server should call `select` function (or `poll` or equivalent) only once for each client/server communication.
+- All reads and writes should pass by `select` or equivalent API.
+- All I/O operations should be non-blocking.
 - You should manage chunked and unchunked requests.
 - You should set the right status for each response.